Executive Director: Terra Carey, MPH CPHQ CPPS

 E-mail Ryan to engage with the Membership Committee at: Ryan.Jelinek@hcmed.org

 Committee Purpose: The Finance Committee shall assist the Board in fulfilling its oversight responsibilities with respect to reviewing and monitoring budgets and spending for the organization consistent with the organization’s long term goals; and reviewing and monitoring the foundation’s budget, including program and management appropriations and capital spending.
 The committee shall also make recommendations to the board

-Educating health professionals to work toward health equity
+Educating and activating health professionals to work toward health equity

 Health Professionals will use their voice, knowledge, and influence to eliminate the inequities that exist in health and healthcare, while working effectively with their patients, health systems, communities, and decision makers to address health equity wherever they live, work, learn, and play.